 This risk is minimised through the Annual Investment Strategy, which requires that deposits are not made with financial institutions unless they meet identified minimum credit criteria, as laid down by Standard and Poor, Moody's and Fitch.
 The Annual Investment Strategy also imposes a maximum sum to be invested with a financial institution located within each category.

-As per the 2011/12 approved Treasury Management Policy, the credit criteria in respect of financial assets held by the authority are as detailed below:
+As per the 2012/13 approved Treasury Management Policy, the credit criteria in respect of financial assets held by the authority are as detailed in the following table: